danspencer101/rules/index.rst

     This is the policy followed by the Trustees when we receive a complaint.
 B. SafeSpaces Policy
     This policy sets out what behaviour is inappropriate in that it may amount to harassment.
+C. Member Termination Process
+    This guide describes the proccess that happens when member stops paying the space
+D. Constitution
+    The Nottingham Hackspace Constitution

 .. toctree::
     :hidden: